All of our webinars, reports, podcast episodes, and other educational resources are available to the public at no cost.

 Just Speak into the Microbe-phone

-Just Speak into the Microbe-phone In the first episode of our new R&D Season, Just Science host Dr. John Morgan speaks with Dr. Bruce Budowle, the Executive Director of the Institute of Applied Genetics and Professor at the University of…
+← Back to Just Science Podcast Original Release Date: August 6, 2018 In episode one of our 2018 NIJ R&D Season, Just Science host Dr. John Morgan speaks with Dr. Bruce Budowle, the Executive Director of the Institute of Applied…

 3D-ID-Geometric Morphometric Classification of Crania for Forensic Scientists Software Best Practices